lundgrea/mod_0_skills/top_down_design.md

 Get Food At Restaurant
  - Get a Table
  	- Speak with Host
  		- Provide number of guests in the group
  		- Give them any special needs (ex. booster seat)
  		- Request table
 	- Choose Table
  		- Determined by number of guests
 		- Window seat or no?
 	- Sit
 		- Pull out chair
 		- Put behind in seat
 		- Scoot chair back in
 - Menu
  	- Receive menu
  		- Accept from host
  		- Extend hand in acceptance
  		- Grasp menu with hand
  	- Open menu
     	- Grab left side of menu
     	- Grab right side of menu
     	- Pull two sides apart exposing the interior
  	- Review menu
 		- Determine how hungry you are
     	- Figure out the last time you ate
     	- Figure out how much you had to eat
     	- Determine the amount of physical acticity since the last meal
 		 - Review recent meals for repetition and redundancy
     		- Think back to previous meal
     		- Compare previous meal to current menu selections
  - Make selection
   	- Salad
 	- Entree
 	- Dessert
  - Order
  	- Speak with Server
  		- Ask for their favorites
  		- Share any dietary restrictons
 	- Provide selections
 		- Salad
  		- Entree
 		- Dessert
  	- Thank server
  		- Make eye contact
  		- Be geninuely appreciative
  		- Say thank you
  - Pay
  	- Receive check
-   - brought by server
+ 		- Brought by server
-   - placed on table
+   		- Placed on table
-   - accompanied by mints
+ 		- Accompanied by mints
  	- Review check
  	 	- Pickup check
  	 	- Compare check to items consumed
  	 	- Communicate errors, if applicable
  	- Gather funds
  		- Take credit card from wallet
  		- Ensure adequate fund in account
  		- Place payment with check
  	- Process payment
  		- Wait for server to arrive
     		- Be patient
     		- Do not call server over
    		- Pass along payment and tab to server
    		- Server processes payment
     		- Server takes card to terminal
-    - Server pulls up check
+    		- Server pulls up check on POS
    			- Server runs car through POS
     	- Server returns card to guest